StarRocks/starrocks/docs/quick_start/Create_table.md

 > **NOTE**
 >
-> - To create a table in StarRocks, you MUST specify a bucket key in the `DISTRIBUTED BY HASH` clause to strategize the data distribution plan of the table.
-By default, the data is distributed to 10 tablets.
-See [Data Distribution](../table_design/Data_distribution.md#data-distribution) for more information.
+> - Since v3.1, you do not need to specify the bucketing key in the DISTRIBUTED BY clause when creating a table.
+StarRocks supports random bucketing, which randomly distributes data across all buckets.
+For more information, see [Random bucketing](../table_design/Data_distribution.md#random-bucketing-since-v31).
 > - You need to specify the table property `replication_num`, which represents the number of data replicas, as `1` because the StarRocks instance you deployed has only one BE node.
 > - If no [table type](../table_design/table_types/table_types.md) is specified, a Duplicate Key table is created by default.
 See [Duplicate Key table](../table_design/table_types/duplicate_key_table.md)
 > - The columns of the table exactly correspond to the fields of data that you will be loading into StarRocks in the tutorial on [loading and querying data](../quick_start/Import_and_query.md).